risckaust/risc-documentations/docs/source/1-ros-basics.rst

   rospy.init_node('simple_node') # Initiate a node called ObiWan

-  print "Help me body, you are my only hope" # A simple Python print
+  print "Help me buddy, you are my only hope" # A simple Python print

 2. Save the file.
 You will need to make this file executable by using the ``chmod`` linux command as follows.